Screenshot

 Company: Hamilton Regional Indian Centre

-The Hamilton Regional Indian Centre is currently accepting applications for the new position of
+The Hamilton Regional Indian Centre is currently accepting applications for the new position of Indigenous Peer Support Program Worker.

 The Hamilton Regional Indian Centre (HRIC) is a large Indigenous not for profit organization.
 We are culturally based and committed to driving positive change for the community.
 As a staff member of HRIC you will have opportunity for professional growth, access to Elders and Traditional Knowledge Keepers and a generous benefit package.
 We strive to uphold pre-colonial management and policy structure, while being supportive and maintaining a positive work atmosphere.